serralvo/serralvo.github.io/_posts/2016-10-06-lets-talk-about-futsapp.markdown

 In the future I want to include special 🌟 features: more notifications, public profile page, players statistic, generate teams and a way to manage group money (sometimes the organizer needs to collect the money).

-Finally, you can get the app in App Store here: [bit.ly/futsapp](https://bit.ly/futsapp)
+Finally, you can get the app in App Store [here](https://itunes.apple.com/us/app/futs-organize-partidas-futebol/id1086305668?mt=8)